 Unfortunately, enterprise software does not work like this, and therefore can quickly grow unwieldy under the new functionality, which results from constant requests for improvement.

 Adjusting the Software Selection Approach to be Focused on Implementation

 There is a way of automatically choosing among the different forecasting methodologies, and even though most companies cannot get this functionality to work, there are vendors for which this type of selection is automatic.
-Secondly, there are many more practical areas of the forecasting applications that are just as important to the success of a statistical forecasting application, yet these areas are not emphasised during the software selection.
+Secondly, there are many more practical areas of the forecasting applications that are just as important to the success of a statistical forecasting application.
+Yet, these areas are not emphasized during software selection.
 One can’t know what these areas are unless one was to implement and use the software oneself.
 This is a clear example—and just one of many examples—of how the buyer does not focus on what matters in an implementation.